isse-amina/bank-app/README.md

     <li>A user can have one of two roles: user or admin.</li>
     <li>A user with type “user” can be created in the register page, but they will not have access to the admin section of the website.</li>
     <li>A user with type “admin” can only be created by another admin, but they will not have access to the user section of the website.</li>
-    <li>If a user’s role is changed from “user” to “admin”, then all accounts and transactions associated with said user will be deleted, because admin’s d         do not have accounts.</li>
+    <li>If a user’s role is changed from “user” to “admin”, then all accounts and transactions associated with said user will be deleted, because admin’s         do not have accounts.</li>
 </ul>
 <h2>Accounts</h2>
 <ul>